ericoporto/ags-manual-wiki/Object.md

     oRock.BlockingWidth = 50;

-will make the Rock object block 50 pixels wide (25 pixels to the left of his centre, and 25 to the right)
+will make the Rock object block 50 pixels wide (25 pixels to the left of its center, and 25 to the right)

 *See Also:* [Object.BlockingHeight](Object#objectblockingheight),
 [Object.Solid](Object#objectsolid)